atomicdata-dev/atomic-server/docs/src/core/querying.md

 An Atomic Path is a string that consist of one or more URLs, which when traversed point to an item.

 [Read more about Atomic Paths](paths.md)

-## SPARQL

-[SPARQL](https://www.w3.org/TR/rdf-sparql-query/) is a powerful RDF query language.
-Since all Atomic Data is also valid RDF, it should be possible to query Atomic Data using SPARQL.
-None of the exsisting implementations support a SPARQL endpoint, though.

-- Convert / serialize Atomic Data to RDF (for example by using an `accept` header: `curl -i -H "Accept: text/turtle" "https://atomicdata.dev"`)
-- Load it into a SPARQL engine of your choice